 To run our core service supporting families in Edinburgh as well as supporting the wider Edinburgh autism community through our social and information services, costs around £215,000 per year.
-Fundraising is vital to Tailor Ed Foundation so that we may continue providing the very best services for children with autism, their families, friends and carers.
+Fundraising is vital to Tailor Ed Foundation so that we may continue providing the very best services for autistic children, their families, friends and carers.

 How Do We Raise Funds

 We’re incredibly grateful to be receiving support from numerous funders, including statutory bodies, trusts and foundations.

 Currently we are funded by:

 - Shared Care Scotland’s Better Breaks fund,

 - BBC Children in Need,